ClockworksIO/clockworksio.github.io/_posts/2018-09-13-incremental-datalaog.md

-**Analysis of large, dynamic graphs.** Graph processing is here to stay, as more and more organizations of all sizes and across varying industries rely on it.[^6] Datalog with its recursive rules is well suited to express graph queries and executing those over larger and larger graphs as thousands of edges change every second seems like a worthwile challenge.
+**Analysis of large, dynamic graphs.** Graph processing is here to stay, as more and more organizations of all sizes and across varying industries rely on it.[^sahu] Datalog with its recursive rules is well suited to express graph queries and executing those over larger and larger graphs as thousands of edges change every second seems like a worthwile challenge.